mmaltsev/mmaltsev/README.md

 <h2> About Me </h2>

-- **Senior Product Manager**, leading API-first user and account services for global partners in travel tech with vast experience owning and developing open-source developer tooling.
+- **Senior Product Manager**, leading a team focused on building identity/user service for global partners in travel tech with vast experience owning and developing open-source developer tooling.
+I have strong technical background with hands-on programming experience and deep empathy for developer workflows.

-- Strong technical background with hands-on experience as a **Software Engineer** working with Python, SQL, and JavaScript / TypeScript.
+- Strong technical background with hands-on experience as a **Software Engineer** working with JavaScript / TypeScript, Python, and SQL.

 - Co-creator of open-source libraries [gauge-chart](https://github.com/greetclock/gauge-chart) and [angular-gauge-chart](https://github.com/greetclock/angular-gauge-chart) with **3,000+ weekly downloads**.

+- Technical co-founder of the book exchange platform [Buchbaum](https://buchbaum.de).
+We help readers build more sustainable reading habits by encouraging them to exchange and read used books.

 🎓 MSc Computer Science (Intelligent Information Systems), University of Bonn.